The following deductions are available on Massachusetts state tax returns.

 Rental Deduction

 A deduction is allowed for rent paid by the taxpayer during the tax year to a landlord for a principal residence located in Massachusetts.
-This deduction is limited to 50% of the rent paid and cannot exceed a total deduction of $3,000.
+This deduction is limited to 50% of the rent paid and cannot exceed a total deduction of $4,000.
+Students renting a residence but have a principal residence elsewhere, do not qualify for this deduction.

 To enter this deduction with in the program, please go to: